mathandy/python-macduff-colorchecker-detector/README.md

     when the approximate (within rtol=25%) pixel-width of the color patches is known.

+    * Several additional colorchecker color value options are now included.
+The default has been changed to those values provided by xrite for the "passport" colorchecker.

 ## Usage

     # if pixel-width of color patches is unknown,